cablehead/ndyg.ca/how-do-you-make-a-living.md

 out as being very good and successful with it.
 Substack is a more recent platform that enables this model.

-Some of my current favorite writers:
+Here are some of my favorite writers who use this model.
+Of these, my impression is that only Tangle is positioned to make a comfortable living solely from their writing:

 - [Heather Cox Richardson](https://heathercoxrichardson.substack.com)
 - [Phillips P. O’Brien](https://phillipspobrien.substack.com)